sysflow-telemetry/sysflow/docs/collector.rst

 processes and files interact with their environment through process control flow, file, and network operations.
 Learn more about SysFlow in the SysFlow Specification Document.

-The SysFlow Collector is currently built upon a Sysdig core and requires the Sysdig probe to passively collect system events and turn them into SysFlow.
-As a result, the collector supports Sysdig's powerful filtering capabilities.
+The SysFlow Collector builds on the `CNCF Falco libs <https://github.com/falcosecurity/libs>`_ to passively collect system events and turn them into SysFlow.
+As a result, the collector supports the libs' powerful filtering capabilities.
 Please see the build and installation instructions for installing the collector.

 .. toctree::
    :maxdepth: 2